About the Jams

 The Full Moon Jam Foundation is an Illinois non-profit 501(c)(3) founded in 2016.
 The Foundation is a charitable arts advocacy organization, with a focus on creating communities of interest, education, and creating space for performance opportunities in the object manipulation and flow movement arts.
-The main outreach for the Foundation is through the Full Moon Jam event, which is a fully permitted event through the Chicago Parks District and Chicago Fire Department and is part of the Night Out in the Parks event series.
+The main outreach for the Foundation is through the Full Moon Jam event, which is a fully permitted event through the Chicago Parks District and Chicago Fire Department.

 The Chicago Full Moon Jam has become one of the largest ongoing gatherings of fire dancing in the world.
 The Full Moon Jam also participates from time to time in various community-based events, such as the Chicago Cultural Mile’s Halloween Gathering, Figment Art Festival, and Halsted Halloween Parade.